emmaking-smith/Modular_Latent_Space/README.md

 * Module to run Crystal-Olfaction on Pyrfume data.
 * Module to run Crystal-Olfaction on enantiomeric pairs.

-To run a prediction with Crystal-Olfaction with Pyrfume-style data, run the following command:
+To run a prediction with Crystal-Olfaction with Pyrfume-style data, run the following command in the fragrance directory:

 ```
-python fragrance/predict_fragrance.py --path_to_fragrance_data {PATH TO PYRFUME-STYLE PICKLE FILE}
+python predict_fragrance.py --path_to_fragrance_data {PATH TO PYRFUME-STYLE PICKLE FILE}
                                       --fold {INTEGER FROM 0-4}
                                       --save_path {PATH TO SAVE DIRECTORY}
 ```